'Very angry': Uvalde locals grapple with school chief's role

 “You sign up to respond to those kinds of situations” Torres said.
 “If you are scared, then don’t be a police officer.
 Go flip burgers.”

-After his election to the City Council, Arredondo told the Uvalde Leader-News earlier this month that he was “ready to hit the ground running.”
+After his election to the non-salaried spot on the City Council, Arredondo told the Uvalde Leader-News earlier this month that he was “ready to hit the ground running.”

 “I have plenty of ideas, and I definitely have plenty of drive,” he said, adding he wanted to focus not only on the city being fiscally responsible but also making sure street repairs and beautification projects happen.